-This week we have been learning about Native American culture in 1st grade.
+This past week we have been learning about Native American culture in 1st grade.
 We have read several legends and done some fun art and writing activities to go along with them.

 We read Arrow to the Sun which is a Pueblo tale about a Native American boy who is trying to find his father.
 He has to face his fears by going through four kivas (the kiva of lightning, snakes, bees and lions) before he and his father are reunited.
 After we finished reading the story we made a class book.
 Everyone wrote about something they are afraid of.

-We read Knots on a Counting Rope about a blind Navajo Indian boy who likes to hear his grandfather retell the tale of his birth and how he was named.
+We read Knots on a Counting Rope which is about a blind Navajo Indian boy who likes to hear his grandfather retell the tale of his birth and how he was named.
 Then we made a class book about what our Indian name would be.

 We read Whale In the Sky which is a tale from the Northwest American Indians about totem poles.
 Then we made our own totem poles by putting animals in ABC order and writing a tale of our own in our journal to go along with the totem pole we built.